RamsinghLab/WGBS/README.md

 2) Localized app

-Both Require the Installation of the following packages:
+Both Require the Installation of the following packages, however the initialization script will do this for you:
 1) BWA-Meth: look to WGBS-Pipeline/nativeApp/Scripts for installtion

 https://github.com/brentp/bwa-meth